quattor/quattor.github.com/_posts/2014-03-24-spma-yum-migration.md

     svn mv cfg/clusters/emi-2/profiles/mytest.dom.ain.pan cfg/clusters/emi-3/profiles
     ```

+*Note: a previous version of this article mentionned that it was required to define variable `AII_V2_INSTALL`.
+This is no longer the case
+and it is now recommended to remove it.*

 ### Updating the new cluster build properties

 Edit the new cluster file cluster.build.properties with the following changes
-* In the include patch, change the grid version used to grid/umd-3 and the Quattor version to quattor/14.2.1
+* In the include patch, change the grid version used to grid/umd-3 and the Quattor version to quattor/14.6.0
 * Add the following line:

 ```